U.S. Gulf oil platforms shutting as Hurricane Delta strengthens

 The Louisiana Offshore Oil Port (LOOP), the only U.S. port that can handle the largest oil tankers, was monitoring the storm on Tuesday.

-Oil prices rose more than 3% on Tuesday, boosted by the hurricane shut-ins, an oil workers’ strike in Norway and prospects for further fiscal stimulus.
-U.S. gasoline futures rose 2% and were trading at the highest level since Sept.
-28.
+Oil prices rose more than 2% on Tuesday, boosted by the hurricane shut-ins and an oil workers’ strike in Norway.

 Delta forced the closure of 29.2% of offshore crude oil production in the U.S.-regulated northern Gulf of Mexico by midday on Tuesday, the U.S. Bureau of Safety and Environmental Enforcement (BSEE) said.